taz1003/Portfolio-Project-1---Talent-Knox/README.md

 ## Testing

-  - Fixed error that was occuring in lines 94-109 in the signup.html page because there was no 'disabled' Option value as a placeholder for the Select attribute.
-Fix was done with the help of W3 HTML reference page. https://www.w3schools.com/tags/tag_option.asp
+  - __W3C Markup Validator__ - Results

   - Fixed error with the help of W3C Markup Validation Service that occured in lines 121-127 in the index.html page.
 Fix was done by removing 'br' attributes from the 'ul' attribute.

+  - Fixed error that was occuring in lines 94-109 in the signup.html page because there was no 'disabled' Option value as a placeholder for the Select attribute.
+Fix was done with the help of [W3 HTML reference page](https://www.w3schools.com/tags/tag_option.asp).

+  - Fixed spelling error of the image in line 61